Woodford Reserve Bourbon Review

 What’s in it?

-Woodford Reserves uses the sour mash fermentation process, and this is one of the main components that contribute to flavor and aroma.
+Woodford Reserves uses the sour mash fermentation process, which is one of the main components contributing to flavor and aroma.
 Made up of 72% corn, 18% rye, and 10% malted barley, the distillery uses limestone-filtered well water to ferment the grains.

 What to expect